redhat-developer/vscode-didact/README.md

 To change the default Didact file, access the settings (`File->Preferences->Settings`), type **Didact** and set the `Didact: Default Url`.
 This can be any valid URL to a Didact formatted Markdown file, including `http://`, `https://`, or `file://` URLs.

+To turn on generic Didact completion notifications (off by default), access the settings (`File->Preferences->Settings`), type **Didact** and set the `Didact: Disable Notifications` checkbox.
+If unchecked, additional notifications will occur when Didact actions are activated in the IDE.

 ![Didact Settings](./images/settings.jpg)

 ## Additional Details

 Check out the Wiki pages [here](https://github.com/redhat-developer/vscode-didact/wiki/Welcome-to-Didact!) for details about how to use Didact, write your first tutorial, format links, and much more.

+For a list of available commands, check out the [Command Reference](examples/commands.reference.md).

 # Next steps